Isaac-SOL/CobaltCoreArchipelagoMod/README.md

 [Associated APWorld repository](https://github.com/Isaac-SOL/Archipelago-CobaltCore/tree/cobalt-core/worlds/cobalt_core) (direct link to the relevant folder/branch)

-## Current Status (February 2026)
+## Current Status (June 2026)

-The mod has been tested my many people who have given lots of very useful feedback.
-It is stable enough to be used in a game, though the random aspect still needs a few tweaks to make progression smoother.
+The mod is stable.
+I will keep an eye out for small bugs and suggestions, but I'm taking a break from the mod for the moment.
+I expect to start working on new features again within the year.

 If you encounter any issues while playing, please ping me on Discord (`saltyisaac`) in the Cobalt Core channel on the